petecheng/Time2Graph/docs/README.md

 Time series modeling aims to discover the temporal relationships within chronologically arranged data.
 It has attracted extensive research over a wide range of fields, such as image alignment <sup>[2]</sup>, speech recognition <sup>[3]</sup>, etc. The key issue here is how to extract the representative features of a time series.
 A large part of previous frameworks range from classical feature engineering and representation learning to deep learning based models.
 While these methods have achieved good performance <sup>[4, 5]</sup>, they have also been subject to criticism regarding their lack of interpretability.

-###Intuition: Shapelet Dynamics
+### Intuition: Shapelet Dynamics

 ***Shapelets***, the time series subsequences that are representative of a class <sup>[6]</sup>, can offer directly interpretable and explanatory insights in the classification scenario, and shapelet-based models have proven to be promising in various practical domains <sup>[7,8,9]</sup>.

 Existing efforts have mainly considered shapelets as static.
 However, in the real world, shapelets are often dynamic, which is reflected in two respects:

 * First, the same shapelet appearing at different time slices may have a range of different impacts.
 For instance, in the scenario of detecting electricity theft, low electricity consumption in summer or winter is more suspicious than it is in spring, as refrigeration or heating equipments costs more electrical power.
 * Second, determining the ways in which shapelets evolve is vital to a full understanding of a time series.
-In fact, shapelets with small values at a particular time can hardly distinguish an electricity thief from a normal user who indeed regularly consumes a low level of electricity.
-An alternative method would involve identifying users who once had high electricity consumption shapelets but suddenly consumes very few electrical power for a while.
+In fact, shapelets with small values at a particular time can hardly distinguish an electricity thief from a normal user who indeed consumes a low level of electricity.
+An alternative method would involve identifying users who once had high electricity consumption shapelets but suddenly consumes very few electrical power.
 In other words, an important clue here is how shapelets evolve over time.

 We refer to the subsequences of a time series that are able to reflect its representativeness at different time slices as *time-aware shapelets*.
 Furthermore, to deeply mining the dynamics and correlations of shapelets, we propose a novel approach to learn the representations of a time series by extracting time-aware shapelets and constructing a shapelet evolution graph, referred as our AAAI'2020 paper <sup>[1]</sup>.